-This horizontal movement is assumed to reduce to zero at a maximum distance of $4 \times 5.5m$ (final basement depth in comparison with the ground level) = 22m behind the wall.
+This horizontal movement is assumed to reduce to zero at a maximum distance of 4 x 5.5m (excavation depth) = 22m behind the wall.

 7.6 Impact on Neighbouring Structures

 In practice, although the various movements described above will interact so that the soil basement heave effects will tend to counteract the underpinning wall settlement movements, it is considered prudent to ignore this counteraction for the assessment of building damage.